vuejs/v2.vuejs.org/src/guide/comparison.md

 #### Update Performance

-In React, you need to implement `shouldComponentUpdate` everywhere and use immutable data structures to achieve fully optimized re-renders.
-In Vue, a component's dependencies are automatically tracked so that it only updates when one of those dependencies change.
-The only further optimization that sometimes can be helpful in Vue is adding a `key` attribute to items in long lists.
+In React, when a component's state changes, it triggers the re-render of the entire component sub-tree, starting at that component as root.
+To avoid unnecessary re-renders of child components, you need to implement `shouldComponentUpdate` everywhere and use immutable data structures.
+In Vue, a component's dependencies are automatically tracked during its render, so the system knows precisely which components actually need to re-render.

 This means updates in unoptimized Vue will be much faster than unoptimized React and actually, due to the improved render performance in Vue, even fully-optimized React will usually be slower than Vue is out-of-the-box.

 #### In Development

-Obviously, performance in production is the most important and that's what we've been discussing so far.
-Performance in development still matters though.
-The good news is that both Vue and React remain fast enough in development for most normal applications.
+While performance in production is the more important metrics as it is directly associated with end-user experience, performance in development still matters because it is associated with the developer experience.

-However, if you're prototyping any high-performance data visualizations or animations, you may find it useful to know that in scenarios where Vue can't handle more than 10 frames per second in development, we've seen React slow down to about 1 frame per second.
+Both Vue and React remain fast enough in development for most normal applications.
+However, when prototyping high frame-rate data visualizations or animations, we've seen cases of Vue handling 10 frames per second in development while React dropping to about 1 frame per second.

-This is due to React's many heavy invariant checks, which help it to provide many excellent warnings and error messages.
-We agree that these are important in Vue, but have tried to keep a closer eye on performance while we implement these checks.
+This is due to React's many heavy invariant checks in development mode, which help it to provide many excellent warnings and error messages.
+We agree that these are also important in Vue, but have tried to keep a closer eye on performance while we implement these checks.

 ### HTML & CSS

 In React, everything is Just JavaScript, which sounds very simple and elegant - until you dig deeper.
-The unfortunate reality is that reinventing HTML and CSS within JavaScript can cause a lot of pain.
+The unfortunate reality is that reinventing HTML and CSS within JavaScript, while solving some issues of the traditional model, can also cause pain of its own.
 In Vue, we instead embrace web technologies and build on top of them.
 To show you what that means, we'll dive into some examples.

 #### JSX vs Templates